 Rabbit has a long history in Malta that goes way back to the Knights of St. John in the mid-16th century.
 During that time, rabbit was the predominant protein of choice among lower income families because of its price and accessibility.

 These days, fenkata isn’t as common as it once was, though it continues to hold a special place in Maltese cuisine and culture.
-Often prepared at home, it’s usually reserved for special occasions and family gatherings to celebrate important life events.
+Often prepared at home, rabbit stew and other fenkata dishes are usually reserved for special occasions and family gatherings to celebrate important life events.